ArmDeveloperEcosystem/workshop-acm/README.md

 ### 1: Prepare required services

-Make sure can log into and get tokens for:
+Make sure can log into and get tokens for Hugging Face.

-- Hugging Face

 ### 2: Terraform Azure services

-Deploy AKS, ACR, and VM to build image
+Deploy AKS, ACR, and a VM to build images.

 ### 3: Create AI application Docker image

-Go into VM and log into Azure

-Build docker image and push to ACR
+Build docker images and push them to our ACR

 ### 4: Deploy kubernetes services

-Deploy our service on our AKS
+Deploy our backend service on our AKS.

-Test our endpoint through a load balancer
+Test our endpoint through a load balancer.
+The application will run on any node it can, x86 or arm64, but still be consume via the same common load balancer endpoint.

-Highlight that end users just hit the one load balancer endpoint, and the application will run on arm or x86.
-Don’t have to remove existing x86 nodes to add arm ones, and then migrate towards arm overtime instead of all at once.

 ### 5: Front End

-Run front end powered by kubernetes backend
+Deploy front end service on our AKS.

+Test our frontend is able to successfully connect to our backend.

+Note that our client and server are running on different architecture.

 ### 6: Demo of KubeArchInspect

-How you can use in your own Kubernetes deployments to check for arm compatibility.
+Show how you can use this tool in your own Kubernetes deployments to check for arm compatibility.

 ## Conclusion

-You have successfully created and deployed TO REPLACE WITH ACTUAL DESCRIPTION
+You don’t have to remove existing x86 nodes to add arm ones using multi architectural deployments.
+That way you can migrate towards arm64 on your pace, instead of all at once.

+You have successfully created and deployed this example project.
+Let us know if there was useful for you, or if there are other workshops you'd like to see from us in the future.